ionify/about/ions/ion.md

-**hop: handled-on-prototype** operator overloading implements the `valueOf()` method on a `prototype` object, which enables observing the type conversions of all objects sharing that `prototype`, whenever they're expressed with an [operator](#punctuation):
+**hop: handled-on-prototype** operator overloading implements the `valueOf()` method on a `prototype` object, which enables observing the type conversions of all objects sharing that `prototype` whenever they're expressed with an [operator](#punctuation):

 ```javascript